Key takeaways

 China’s still dominant global role

 Despite its recent challenges, China remains the world’s second largest economy (after the United States).
-However, the rapid growth that characterized recent decades has given way to much more muted GDP growth.1
+However, the rapid growth that characterized recent decades has given way to more muted GDP expansion.2

-China’s stock market alone makes up more than one-quarter of the MSCI Emerging Markets Index.3 “Any investor who puts money to work in a broad, emerging market index likely owns a significant position in Chinese stocks,” says Haworth.
+Although it is the world’s second largest economy (after the United States), investors still classify China as an emerging market.
+Within that category, it is by far the largest single country contributing to the MSCI Emerging Markets Index, representing more than one-quarter of the Index.4 “Any investor who puts money to work in a broad, emerging market index likely owns a significant position in Chinese stocks,” says Haworth.

 Pie chart depicts what percentage of the MSCI Emerging Market Index is attributable to China, Taiwan, India, South Korea, Brazil and other countries.